imbstack/taskcluster-standalone/README.md

 Install
 -------

 First set up a Minikube cluster and install Helm.
+Then install Tiller with `Helm init`.

 To install onto a Kubernetes cluster, first copy `config-example.yaml` to `config.yaml` and then run `helm install -f config.yaml .`.
 To make changes once it has been installed, you can